 Not only will the right rug pad protect both your carpeting and your area rugs, but it will last for over ten years if properly cared for.

-Here is the best rug pad for anchoring your area rug on carpeted flooring.
+This is the best rug pad for carpet

 When looking for a carpet pad to use on top of the wall-to-wall carpeting, you’ll need to choose specific materials to ensure your carpet isn't damaged.